Skywarn & The Canton Area Radio Emergency Services Of Van Zandt County Needs You....

 A different station might be designated NCS for each net session.
 Overall operation and scheduling of NCS assignments and net sessions is managed by the net manager .

 When a net covers a large geographic area, such as a continent or even the world, it becomes impractical for a single NCS to control.
 To cover a large scale area a net must operate on a frequency where signals can propagate long distances.
 Ironically, the same ability for long distance propagation leads to a situation where stations that are too close in proximity cannot hear each other.
-In this case two or more NCSs spaced geographically from one another can effectively collaborate to maintain contact with all possible participants."
+In this case two or more NCSs spaced geographically from one another can effectively collaborate to maintain contact with all possible participants.

 Sign up to hear from us about meeting dates, upcoming events, and how to get on the air....